Sylvester009/alx-backend-javascript/README.md

 ## ALX Backend
-THis is a backend repository focused on teaching JavaScript/ES6 Basics
+THis is a backend repository focused on teaching JavaScript